 ABA is not only the most commonly used therapy for individuals with autism, it is considered the gold standard.
 ABA has been around for decades and has grown to become a therapy that can target learning goals and behaviour changes which, otherwise, were not possible.

 Does my child need to have autism to benefit from ABA?

 Absolutely not!
 The principles of ABA apply to behaviour change in everyone!
 It is advised that when looking for support in ABA therapy you find a BCBA who has experience in the target areas and potential diagnosis your child/youth may have.

 Where are you located

 Our home base is located in historic Amherstburg, Ontario!
-Our VBS In-Home Services are only offered to parents and families who live within Windsor-Essex and Ottawa, Ontario.
+Our VBS In-Home Services are only offered to parents and families who live within Windsor-Essex.

 Common misconceptions about ABA

 ABA does not need to be completed at a table in a clinical setting.
 Many people with limited knowledge of ABA assume that it is a regimented, rigid therapy.
 Frankly, this is untrue.
 The principles of ABA can be implemented throughout the day, in natural situations to help individuals be successful.